widgetbook/widgetbook/packages/widgetbook/README.md

 If the Device Frame option is active, the Widgetbook devices will be mapped to the devices of [device_frame](https://pub.dev/packages/device_frame).

+## `textScaleFactors`

+The `textScaleFactors` property allows developer to define a list of different text scales which are injected (and can then be accessed) via the `MediaQuery`.
+The list defaults to a test scale value of `1.0`.

 ## Builders

 `Widgetbook` exposes various builder functions to allow customization of how `WidgetbookUseCase`s are displayed.